raarnout/refuel-api/README.md

 Gain insight into your refuel behavior.

 # package
-- nodemon: for automatically restarting the node application when a file is changed.
+- [Nodemon](https://www.npmjs.com/package/nodemon "nodemon on npm") for automatically restarting the node application when a file is changed.